New Zealand pilot freed in Indonesia after 19 months in rebel captivity

 Mehrtens, 38, was working for Indonesian airline Susi Air when he was snatched by rebels from the West Papua National Liberation Army (TPNPB) insurgent group at Papua’s Nduga airport on February 7 last year.

-A joint task force of police and military forces collected Mehrtens in a village of Nduga district early Saturday before he was given medical and psychological checks and flown to the Papuan city of Timika, said the unit’s head Faizal Ramadhani.
+A joint task force of police and military forces collected Mehrtens in a village in Nduga district early Saturday, before he was given medical and psychological checks and flown to the Papuan city of Timika, said the unit’s head Faizal Ramadhani.

 “Thank you for everybody who helped me today, so I can get out safely in a healthy condition.”